instadeepai/Mava/README.md

 ### Distributed system training

 Mava shares much of the design philosophy of Acme for the same reason: to allow a high level of composability for novel research (i.e. building new systems) as well as making it possible to scale systems in a simple way, using the same underlying multi-agent RL system code.
 Mava uses [Launchpad](launchpad) for creating distributed programs.
 In Mava, the system executor (which is responsible for data collection) is distributed across multiple processes each with a copy of the environment.
 Each process collects and stores data which the Trainer uses to update the parameters of all the actor networks used within each executor.
 This approach to distributed system training is illustrated on the right in the figure above. ✋ **NOTE: In the near future, Mava aims to support additional training setups, e.g. distributed training using multiple trainers to support Bayesian optimisation or population based training (PBT).**

+## Getting Started
+We have a [Quickstart notebook][quickstart] that can be used to quickly create and train your first Multi-Agent System.
+For more information on how to use Mava, please visit [Mava Usage](#mava-usage).

 ## Supported environments